What Makes a Purchase Order a Legal Contract?

 How is a Contract Defined?

-A contract is a broad term for a legally binding document that shows the working agreements between two or more parties, most often the service provider and the receiver of the service.
-Contracts include an offer that is made by one party and accepted by the other party, where something of value is exchanged for something else of value.
+A contract is a legally binding document that outlines the agreements between two or more parties.
+It includes an offer made by one party and accepted by the other, where something of value is exchanged.

 Expand your understanding with our article whether an invoice is a legal contract.